 This is part two of our post on making sure your classroom is accessible to all learners.
 Part one looks at making the environment right for all learners.
 This post looks at the essential human aspect that changes a room into a learning space that your children want to be in.
 Remember the biggest influence in the room is you.
+Here are 20 ways to make you classroom inclusive.

 - Invite other educators in to your classroom.
 Model collaboration & positive communication.
 Guest speakers, Co-teachers, parents, siblings, admin, speech teacher, custodial staff…anyone who has something to contribute.
 (Wendy Murawski)